panosc-eu/search-api/doc/data-model.md

 # The data model

-The data model consists of ten models
+The data model consists of ten classes
 * `Affiliation` - information about which facility a member is located at
 * `Dataset` - information about an experimental run, including optional File, Sample, Instrument and Technique
 * `Document` - proposal which includes the dataset or published paper which references the dataset